susannabarsanti/ModifiedEMRIWaveforms/README.md

 ## Contributors
-The [CONTRIBUTORS file](CONTRIBUTORS.md)lists all contributors to the release.
+The [CONTRIBUTORS file](CONTRIBUTORS.md) lists all contributors to the release.

 ## Software release